Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Introduction

+\IEEEPARstart{M}{edical} image segmentation aims to delineate the interested anatomical structures like organs and tumors from the original images by labeling each pixel into a certain class, which is one of the most representative and comprehensive research topics in both communities of computer vision and medical image analysis \cite{MIA2017survey,Lynch2018NewMT}.
+Accurate segmentation can provide reliable volumetric and shape information of target structures, so as to assist in many further clinical applications like disease diagnosis, quantitative analysis, and surgical planning \cite{bernard2018deep,heller2020state,lalande2021deep,AbdomenCT-1K}.
+Since manual contour delineation is labor-intensive and time-consuming and suffers from inter-observer variability, it is highly desired in clinical studies to develop automatic medical image segmentation methods.
+With the unprecedented developments in deep learning, deep neural networks have been widely applied and achieved great success in the field of medical image segmentation due to their outstanding performance \cite{ronneberger2015u,isensee2020nnunet}.
+However, existing deep models are often tailored for specific modalities and targets, which limits their capacity for further generalization.
 The recent introduction of the Segment Anything Model (SAM) \cite{SAM} has gained massive attention as a promptable foundation model capable of generating fine-grade segmentation masks using prompts like points or bounding boxes, demonstrating impressive performance on a variety of semantic segmentation tasks \cite{semanticSAM,trackanything}.
-However, recent studies have revealed SAM’s limited performance in specific domain tasks \cite{ji2023segment}, such as medical image segmentation where challenges emerge in scenarios characterized by high structural complexity and low contrast, leading to weak boundaries \cite{SAM4MIS, SAM-SZU, SAM-Empirical}.
+However, recent studies have revealed SAM’s limited performance in specific domain tasks \cite{ji2023segment}, such as medical image segmentation where challenges emerge in scenarios characterized by high structural complexity and low contrast, leading to weak boundaries \cite{SAM4MIS,SAM-SZU, SAM-Empirical}.
 Besides, most of these applications to medical image segmentation require manual prompting of target structures to obtain acceptable performance, which is still labor-intensive.
 Despite attempts of auto-prompting to turn SAM into a fully automatic manner \cite{MedLSAM}, it still exhibits subpar performance and lacks reliability, while guaranteeing the reliability of segmentation results is of great importance, especially for medical imaging where the variability in segmentation accuracy directly contributes to safeguarding patients' safety during clinical procedures.
 One promising avenue to issue this challenge is uncertainty estimation, which serves as a valuable approach to provide the reliability of medical image segmentation since it allows us to quantify the confidence of the model’s output and identify when the model may not perform well, which has demonstrated its reliability and robustness in many medical image segmentation tasks \cite{zou2022tbrats, zhang2023uncertainty}.
+In this paper, we propose UR-SAM, an uncertainty rectified SAM framework to enhance the reliability for auto-prompting medical image segmentation by estimating the segmentation uncertainty and utilizing uncertainty for rectification to enhance the reliability and improve the accuracy of SAM for medical image segmentation.
+Since different prompts may yield diverse results, instead of adding perturbations to input images or model parameters, we focus on prompt augmentation to introduce perturbations and obtain a series of different segmentation outputs.
+Then we establish pixel-level confidence evaluation through uncertainty estimation based on these results, which can be utilized to identify areas of concern and provide additional information to the clinician along with model-generated predictions.
+To further utilize estimated uncertainty and improve the performance, we propose a class-specific confidence-based filtering method to select out high uncertainty regions and an uncertainty rectification module to divide regions within a certain range of image intensity into target areas.